amidaware/trmm-docs/docs/devnotes/running_tests_locally.md

 Here's how you run tests locally (make sure python is installed first)

-???+ abstract "Running tests from VSCode"
+???+ abstract "Running tests from VS Code"

     === ":material-linux: `linux`"